 In 2015, we entered into a five-year research collaboration, product development and license agreement with Merck Sharp & Dohme Corp., or Merck.
-On March 15, 2019, Merck exercised its option to extend the collaboration for two additional years to March 2022.
-At inception, the collaboration included an exclusive worldwide license to our growth differentiation factor 15, or GDF15, receptor agonist program.
-On March 1, 2019, Merck notified us of its intent to terminate its license to the GDF15 receptor agonist program, effective May 31, 2019.
-Upon effectiveness of this termination, we will regain full rights to the GDF15 receptor agonist program, which includes NGM386 and NGM395.
-We expect to decide whether to advance NGM386 and/or NGM395 following our analysis of the results of the NGM386 Phase 1 study.
-Under the collaboration agreement, we also granted Merck options to take exclusive, worldwide licenses for the programs in our research and development pipeline on a program-by-program basis.
+The collaboration includes an exclusive worldwide license to our growth differentiation factor 15, or GDF15, program.
+Under the agreement, we also granted Merck options to take exclusive, worldwide licenses for the programs in our research and development pipeline on a program-by-program basis.
 Merck generally has a one-time right to exercise its option when a program completes a human proof-of-concept trial.
-In November 2018, Merck exercised its option to license NGM313, an agonist antibody selectively activating fibroblast growth factor receptor 1c-betaklotho, or FGFR1c/KLB, as a potential treatment for NASH and type 2 diabetes.
 The collaboration enables us to develop more product candidates for major indications than we could likely advance on our own, with Merck bearing a majority of the associated cost and risk.
 We retain an option, when a candidate has advanced to Phase 3 clinical trials, to participate in up to 50% of the economic return from that candidate if it becomes an approved medicine.
 Overall, the Merck collaboration provides us with robust research and development support, while we retain our research independence and the option to split costs and profits on product candidates Merck elects to advance.
 We excluded our fibroblast growth factor 19, or FGF19, program, including NGM282, from the agreement and it remains wholly-owned by us.